An Interview with Josh Lewis, Head of Product

 What is Newfront building?

 We’re building an agency management platform for three main constituencies: our clients, our account managers, and our brokers.
-Ultimately this platform will allow us to be much more operationally efficient than a traditional brokerage while delighting our clients and brokers with the software quality and usability we’ve all come to expect in 2018.
+Ultimately this platform will allow us to be much more operationally efficient than a traditional brokerage while delighting our clients and brokers with the modern software quality and usability we’ve all come to expect.

 What are some specific uses of the platform?